IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 ##  Additive attention

-It’s the first successful formulation of attention mechanism, proposed by **Bahdanau et al.** in 2014.
+It’s the first successful formulation of attention mechanism, proposed by [Bahdanau et al.](https://arxiv.org/abs/1409.0473) in 2014.
-That’s what they did: in a Seq2seq model, between the Encoder and Decoder, the added an **Attention block**: nothing more than a simple feed forward layer that, for each of the steps produced by the Decoder, learns how to distribute attention on the outputs of the Encoder.
+That’s what they did: in a Seq2seq model, between encoder and decoder, they added an **Attention block**:

 <div>
   <img src="../images/seq2seq_attention_00.png">
 </div>

-Although it seems significantly more complicated than before, there is only one difference.
+Although the image above seems significantly more complicated than before, I promise it isn't.
-Between Encoder and Decoder we now have an "Attention block" that at each time step t receives to inputs: the Encoder's output at t, and the Decoder's state at t-1.
+The attention block, at each time step t, receives the encoder's output at t and the decoder's state at t-1, and outputs a **context vector** that is used to compute the decoder's state at time t.
-These are the elements that the Attention block needs to produce the Decoder's input at t.
+That's why you see the decoder sending and receiving stuff to and from the attention block.

 More closely, it works like this: